gazev/pybt/README.md

 - [ ] - UDP Trackers
 - [ ] - Seeding

-I will hopefully work on UDP Trackers and seeding, as it isn't super complex to be added, multi file torrents might require a bit more work however.
+I will hopefully work on UDP Trackers and seeding, as it isn't super complex to be incorporated, multi file torrents might require a bit more work however.

-For UDP Trackers the great deal is finding a concurrent library capable of doing DNS queries and async UDP sockets aswel, which might aswell be built from the ground up given it might be easier than finding something adequate.
+For UDP Trackers the great deal is finding a concurrent library capable of doing DNS queries and async UDP sockets, which might aswell be built from the ground up given it's simplicity.

 I wrote a blog post for the project [here](https://gazev.com/bittorrent)